consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/implementing_parser_and_psi.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-Parsing files in IntelliJ Platform is a two-step process.
+Parsing files in Consulo is a two-step process.
 First, an abstract syntax tree (AST) is built, defining the structure of the program.
 AST nodes are created internally by the IDE and are represented by instances of the [`ASTNode`](upsource:///platform/core-api/src/com/intellij/lang/ASTNode.java) class.
 Each AST node has an associated element type [`IElementType`](upsource:///platform/core-api/src/com/intellij/psi/tree/IElementType.java) instance, and the element types are defined by the language plugin.